 More Uwe games:

 You’ll also like it if thinking, abstract games are your thing.
 It’s also excellent for couples, especially if you two are roughly similar in skill.
-There’s no luck involved in Patchwork, so it might not be too fun to lose all the time.
+There’s no luck involved in Patchwork, so it might not be too much fun to lose all the time.